hoangngm2083/inverted-indexes/README.md

     -   and the pre-built `inverted_index` and `doc_table`.

 -   **Processing:**
-    -   Normalize the word (convert to lowercase), and check if it exists in the `inverted_index`.
+    -   Normalize the keyword (convert it to lowercase), then check if the word exists in the `inverted_index`.
+If it does not exist, return an empty list.
+    -   Calculate the IDF (Inverse Document Frequency) to reduce the impact of common words:

-    -   For each `(doc_id, count)` in the posting list of that word:
+    -   For each pair `(doc_id, count)` in the posting list of the word:
+        ```

-        Compute the score as `score = count * weight`.
+        Compute the score as: score = count * weight * idf
+        ```
+    -   Sort the documents by score in descending order.
-    -   Take the top-N results sorted by descending score, then map them back to `(filename, score)` to return.
+    -   Take the top-N documents with the highest scores, map `doc_id` → `filename`, and return the result as a list of `(filename, score)` tuples.

 ### 3. src/search_multi.py (function find_multi)